jameshughes89/cs101/site/topics/testing/testing.rst

 * In the above example, despite type hints being included, it would behave the same way as it did without type hints.

-    * It would still cncatenate the strings
+    * It would still concatenate the strings

 For Next Class